 The Best Street Food In Hanoi

-Eating street food in Hanoi is a rite of passage for every visitor.
+Every Hanoi guide espouses the virtues of eating street food.
+It is almost a rite of passage for every visitor.
 It’s almost the number one ‘must do’ while in town.
 I’m all about throwing myself into the local culture so I was prepared to give it a go as long as I could appease my ‘don’t eat’ list.
 It’s easy to find Vietnamese street food in Hanoi.
 In every doorway, on every street corner, and down every alley food is being prepared literally on the street.
 The fancy ones are elevated off the footpath but for many the prep surfaces are literally the ground on which you walk.
 All around me pots were bubbling, pans were sizzling and meat and veg were being chopped in the midst of daily life in a bustling city.
 The somewhat dubious hygiene standards made me nervous.
 Very nervous!
 Especially since we ran out of time to get the CDC recommended vaccinations for Hepatitis A and Typhoid, both of which can be contracted from contaminated food or water (I know!
 I know!).
 But the FOMO was real.
 How could I miss this quintessential Hanoi experience?
 I couldn’t, but I did set out to find the best street food in Hanoi that came with the least possible amount of risk.
 I turned to my trusty friend TripAdvisor and found Bun Bo Nam Bo Hanoi.
 It’s rated 38 Of 1949 Restaurants in town and even features on many of Hanoi’s organised street food tours.
 With over 2100 reviews and not a single mention of food poisoning (or worse!)
 I figured it was worth taking a chance.